July 26, 2025

 El Salvador renewable energy Expansion: 3 Amazing Projects by 2025

-The Bósforo solar project, a pioneering initiative by AES El Salvador, is already operating at full capacity with 10 solar plants strategically located across the country.
-This successful project is soon to be joined by the Capella Solar project, slated for completion in 2025.
-Capella Solar promises to further boost the nation’s solar energy production by contributing an additional 140 MW to the national grid.
+The Bósforo solar project, a pioneering initiative from AES El Salvador, is already operating at full capacity with 10 solar plants strategically located across the country.
+It will soon be joined by the Capella Solar project, expected to be completed in 2025, which will contribute another 140 MW and further boost the nation’s solar energy production.

 Furthermore, the integration of battery energy storage systems (BESS), as seen in projects like Capella Solar, will enhance the stability and reliability of the national grid.
 Such systems enable better management of power dispatch during peak demand hours, ensuring a consistent supply of electricity.